yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 ## Controller changes

-[german77](https://github.com/german77) is the indisputed king of this section again.
+[german77](https://github.com/german77) is the undisputed king of this section again.
 He continutes the endless quest of providing the best user input experience possible.

 german7 noticed that motion continued reporting data even when disabled, causing `Pokémon Let’s Go, Eevee/Pikachu!` to spam `StopSixAxisSensor` errors in the logs.
 While working on this, he also noticed a missing parameter, `delta_time`.